By Alix Crichton,

 The second challenge was to align the company objectives (expected advantages) with school requirements and the application of my educational knowledge.
 To meet both expectations, I oriented the conversation toward results and the reasoning process with my school advisors.

 While facing these challenges, I realized how little education prepares students in adapting and communicating with professionals.
 Thanks to the guidance of Dr. Ivy, I gained the confidence to advocate my ideas and improved my soft skills to adapt my communication to my interlocutors.

 Employability And Beyond

-From shaping a professional project, breaking it down into smaller professional goals, into achieving one of them; the case study analysis built-up my employability.
-It brought me to the heart of my professional inspirations and gave me a practical strategy to achieve it.
-The challenges faced along the project taught me about my strengths and weaknesses.
+From shaping a professional project, breaking it down into smaller professional goals, and achieving one of those goals, the case study analysis built-up my employability.
+It brought me to the heart of my professional inspiration and gave me a practical strategy to achieve it.
+The challenges faced during the project taught me about my strengths and weaknesses.
 I also observed that intellectual stimulation and human recognition are the drivers of my ambition.

-After graduation, I was more confident about exposing my professional project, which helped me targeting the right network and get a position as a business operations manager.
-My objective is to streamline and enhance existing business processes, in order to ensure the company’s scalability.
+After graduation, I was more confident about exposing my professional project, which helped me target the right network and get a position as a business operations manager.
+My objective is to streamline and enhance existing business processes, to ensure the company’s scalability.

 A Little Bit About Myself

-Alix Crichton, in 2019 I graduated from a dual degree master’s program in International Management at Northeastern University D’Amore-McKim School of Business, Boston, and Global Management at Neoma Business School, France.
+In 2019 I graduated from a dual-degree master’s program in International Management at Northeastern University D’Amore-McKim School of Business, Boston, and Global Management at Neoma Business School, France.
 I am currently employed by a North American company distributing high-end optical equipment.